okta/okta-auth-js/README.md

 If you want to use the SDK, see the instructions on [the Okta Auth SDK developer page](http://developer.okta.com/docs/guides/okta_auth_sdk.html).

+If you wish to contribute to okta-auth-js, please read the following [contributing guidelines](./CONTRIBUTING.md)

 If you want to modify the SDK, use the following instructions.

 ## Building the SDK